With decades of experience in ecommerce and marketing technology, Peter Messana and Jim Koepke know what it takes to scale successful commerce brands.

 Jim: Let’s shift gears and talk about how unified commerce platforms will impact day-to-day operations for different teams.

-Jim: That makes collaboration more meaningful and effective.
+Jim: That makes collaboration more meaningful.
 I’ve seen situations where merchandisers and email marketers are at odds because they work from different datasets and KPIs.
 With a unified commerce platform, everyone’s aligned around the same goals and metrics.

-Sean: And that alignment will lead to better business-building strategies.
-Like, you could create customer segments based on recent website activity, purchase history, and engagement patterns across channels and use them for super-precise marketing campaigns.
+Peter: And that alignment will lead to better business-building strategies.
+You could create customer segments based on recent website activity, purchase history, and engagement patterns across channels and use them for super-precise marketing campaigns.

 What’s ahead?
 The not-too-distant-future of commerce software

-Jim: Now, Sean, looking ahead, what trends do you see shaping the future of commerce software?
+Jim: Now, Peter, looking ahead, what trends do you see shaping the future of commerce software?

 Today, we’re just scratching the surface.
-AI and machine learning will be increasingly important, especially in hyper-personalizing cross-channel shopping experiences and streamlining backend operations.
+AI and machine learning will be increasingly important, especially in hyper-personalizing customer experiences and streamlining backend operations.
 Unfortunately, many of these gains will be unrealized through the fragmented tech stacks of most merchants.

 Jim: Another trend I’m seeing is a growing emphasis on first-party data, partly driven by changes in privacy email sender regulations.